htmlnation/Country-Selector/README.md

 # Country-Selector
-Use For Every Browser.
-Just A Experiment With HTML Codes
+An HTML Experiment Use For Every Browser.
+Just A Part Of My Soon Website.